Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return detailed informatiom about database performance timings.
+This operation will return detailed information about database performance timings.
 By default performance stats is turned off.

 #### Parameters